silentorb/marloth-story-docs/workbench/twold/twold-doc-candidates.md

 ### Genre Requirements

-* Must be over a significant enough period of time to require sustainance and not just avoiding dangers
+* Must be over a significant enough period of time to require sustenance and not just avoiding dangers
-  * That is what Surival as a genre normally means.
+  * That is what Survival as a genre normally means.
 Robinson Crusoe is a classic survival story.
   * This rules out many horror movies where characters are required to survive some monster over the course of a single night.
 * Ordinary people are not exempt from regularly facing the horrors
   * In other words, survival horror takes place in a world where most people live ordinary lives and only heroes and occasional unfortunates have run-ins with horrors